HelenaKitty/EbooModPack-1.7.10/README.md

 * Fix lag
 * Install all mods from EbooModPack 1.6.4
 * Ensure all mods are up to date, working, and compatible with Minecraft 1.7.10
+* Reassign the item IDs to be more identical with those on EbooModPack 1.6.4
 * Tidy up and complete the Installed Mods section
 * Update the FAQ
 * Add Featured Images section